 University Medical Center

-LSUHSC Department of Psychiatry provides psychiatric services on two of the three adult inpatient psychiatric units which will have a capacity for 45 patients at the new University Medical Center.
+LSUHSC Department of Psychiatry provides psychiatric services on two of the three adult inpatient psychiatric units which will have a capacity for 45 patients at University Medical Center (UMC).
+UMC has a Level 1 Trauma Center and provides services to all individuals with a strong emphasis on those who are uninsured or from low-income populations.
 Patients age 18 and older are admitted to the inpatient service through University Medical Center’s Emergency Services.
 The current inpatient units consist of patients with a variety of mental health issues including mood disorders, psychotic disorders, anxiety disorders, substance use, and personality disorders.
 Programing for the three units includes group therapies provided by various disciplines including psychology, psychiatry, social work, recreational therapy, and nursing.

 Adult and Child/Adult Track interns complete a twelve-month (8 hours/week) rotation on the psychiatric inpatient units.
 The psychology interns, psychiatry residents, medical students, and nursing students rotate through these units as part of their respective training programs.
 Adult and Child/Adult Track clinical psychology interns are integral members of the multidisciplinary treatment teams taking the role of consultant, diagnostician, and therapist as they provide consultation, group psychotherapy, individual psychotherapy, and psychological testing services for the units.